We warmly welcome you to study at Charles Sturt University.

 Studying with both IT Masters and CSU can make knowing where to ask questions confusing at times.
 You can get some further direction on this page:

-Or if you’re not sure, contact Anna as she is your new student support:
+Or if you’re not sure, contact our admissions team as they can offer you some new student support:

 PH: 1300 885 685